Siranudh Scott

-Siranudh "Psi" Scott (สิรณัฐ "ทราย" สก๊อต) is a Thai and Scottish marine conservationist and former advisor to Athapol Charoenshunsa, the Director-General of Thailand's Department of National Parks.
+Siranudh "Psi" Scott (สิรณัฐ "ทราย" สก๊อต; born 21 August 1996) is a Thai marine conservationist and former advisor to Athapol Charoenshunsa, the Director-General of Thailand's Department of National Parks.
 He is known for his viral criticism of tourism operations in Southern Thailand's national parks, including environmental misconduct and corruption.

+He is known as "Merman" to Thai locals.
+In 2023 he set a new open sea swim record and became the youngest person in Asia to swim unassisted across 50 kilometers, spanning three coastal provinces in southern Thailand: Krabi, Phang Nga, and Phuket.
+This extraordinary achievement establishes him as the first record holder in Asia.
+Psi Scott's swim is verified by The Department of Marine Coastal Resources, in Thailand (DMCR).